Life insurance pays a set amount of money to a chosen beneficiary if you pass away.

 Life insurance is designed to help them cover any current or future expenses like mortgage payments & funeral costs, as well as maintain their lifestyle during a tough time.

-While death is the main thing it covers, depending on the policy you choose, it can also cover things like temporary or permanent injury and trauma.
+While death cover is what life insurance is known, depending on the policy you choose, it can also cover things like temporary or permanent injury, trauma, and funeral expenses.

 There are three main ways to get life insurance in Australia: